raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 ---
 ### Hardware

-+ Raspberry Pi Pico with soldered headers
++ A Raspberry Pi Pico with soldered headers
-+ A computer that can run the Thonny editor and program the Raspberry Pi Pico.
++ A computer that can run the Thonny IDE and program a Raspberry Pi Pico.
 + A micro USB cable
 + Optionally, a selection of electronics components such as: a button, an LED with appropriate resistor and a potentiometer.
 + Optionally, a breadboard and M-F jumper leads for connecting additional components.